-- > Business and Technical Writing

-- > Career Development for Health Professionals

-- > Computers

-- > Counselling Skills

-- > Court, Health and Community Interpreting

-- > Interior Design

-- > Leadership and Coaching

-- > Office Administration

-- > Paralegal

-- > Teaching English to Speakers of Other Languages

 HOW TO USE OUR CALENDAR

 COURSE INFORMATION

 The most important part of the course listing is the Course Reference Number (CRN), which provides key information for the registration process.
 The listing for each course displays the course title, number, description, fee, duration, start date, times and location.
 Many courses offer online registration, which is identified by a computer mouse graphic next to the CRN.

 IMPORTANT INFORMATION For the latest information on courses, times and fees, please check the online calendar at vcc.ca, which is the official calendar for VCC Continuing Studies.
-STUDENTS WITH DISABILITIES VCC provides individualized accomodation to enable students with disabilities to participate fully in the learning environment.
+STUDENTS WITH DISABILITIES VCC provides individualized accommodation to enable students with disabilities to participate fully in the learning environment.
 Students with disabilities who require accomodation must make their request to VCC Disability Services a minimum of four months before the start of their program or course.
 Please contact VCC Disability Services at 604.443.8448.
 Please note that both the Downtown and Broadway Campuses are wheelchair accessible.
+LOCATION CODES ALB ALBERNI STREET CAMPUS 080 ALBERNI ST.

+BWY BROADWAY CAMPUS

+1155 EAST BROADWAY

+DTN DOWNTOWN CAMPUS

+200-BLOCK DUNSMUIR AT HAMILTON

+OFS OFF-SITE LOCATION

+COURSE FFF DETAILS

-LOCATION CODES - ALB ALBERNI STREET CAMPUS 1080 ALBERNI ST. - BWY BROADWAY CAMPUS 1155 EAST BROADWAY - DTN DOWNTOWN CAMPUS 200-BLOCK DUNSMUIR AT HAMILTON - OFS OFF-SITE LOCATION COURSE FEE DETAILS PLEASE NOTE THAT PUBLISHED COURSE FEES APPLY TO DOMESTIC STUDENTS ONLY; FEES FOR INTERNATIONAL STUDENTS ARE A MINIMUM OF 1.5 TIMES THAT AMOUNT.
+PLEASE NOTE THAT PUBLISHED COURSE FEES APPLY TO DOMESTIC STUDENTS ONLY; FEES FOR INTERNATIONAL STUDENTS ARE A MINIMUM OF 1.5 TIMES THAT AMOUNT.
 PLEASE CONTACT CONTINUING STUDIES AT 604.443.8484 FOR MORE INFORMATION.

-YOUR FUTURE STARTS HERE If you're ready to upgrade your skills, change careers or prepare for a promotion, you've come to the right place.
+YOUR FUTURE STARTS HERE

+If you're ready to upgrade your skills, change careers or prepare for a promotion, you've come to the right place.
 VCC Continuing Studies offers more than 40 certificate and diploma programs, scheduled during the day or in the evenings for maximum flexibility.

 We know your schedule is hectic.
 Our Continuing Studies division offers information sessions at convenient times throughout the year.
 Join us to explore your career options, learn about our programs and ask questions before you sign up for classes.
 Find out more about our information session schedules online at www.vcc.ca.

 Take control of your future today - explore your options at VCC.

-LOOK FOR OUR EXCITING NEW OFFERINGS: SO YOU WANT TO BE AN INTERPRETER An overview of interpreting as a profession and career choice, this course covers the education, skills and training required, as well as building a career.
-See page 33.
-ADOBE ILLUSTRATOR FOR FASHION2 Adobe Illustrator is a powerful tool for the apparel industry.
-Develop a strong illustrative technique, explore typography and graphic integration for production and design.
-Learn about industry standards and custom settings.
-See page 19.
+LOOK FOR OUR EXCITING NEW OFFERINGS:

+CAREER EXPLORATION AND MANAGEMENT

+Learn strategies and tools for your career development: chart a course, develop a career portfolio, brand yourself like a business, use self-marketing and network to enhance your survivability.

+See page 6.